 1. Camp Jabulani

-A few days at Camp Jabulani's new Zindoga Presidential Villa is a must for families who can afford it.
-This is a camp-within-a-camp and includes two spacious suites connected by a living and dining area.
+A few days at Camp Jabulani's Zindoga Presidential Villa is a must for families who can afford it.
+This is a camp-within-a-camp, and includes two spacious suites connected by a living and dining area.
 There's also a private heated plunge pool and roomy wooden deck for game viewing.
-You'll have your own safari team, including a ranger (and private 4x4 vehicle), chef, and butler.
+You'll have your own safari team, including a ranger (and private 4x4 vehicle), chef and butler.
 Children of any age are welcome at Zindoga.

-Young guests at this exclusive private lodge are also invited to take part in the camp's excellent children's program, Team Tusker.
-Activities include storytelling, dress-up parties featuring traditional Shangaan outfits, arts and crafts projects, tracking tutorials, bird watching and bug catching and survival basics.
-For families on safari, it's hard to beat Camp Jabulani.
+Young guests are also invited to take part in the camp's excellent children's program, Team Tusker.
+Activities include storytelling, dress-up parties, arts and crafts projects, tracking tutorials, bird watching and bug catching and survival basics.

 2. Giraffe Manor